 Virtual Reality is an explosively popular new medium for communications and it's available to explore in the Research and Design Studio.
 An HTC Vive, a device at the forefront of VR technology, has been installed in the Studio.
 Contact us to set up an appointment.

 This curated list of HTC Vive applications might best introduce you to some of the possibilities of the medium.

 Geographic Information Systems and other mapping tools will help you locate, present, analyze, and interact with data that is spatially located.
 These tools are used in many fields such as environmental studies, geography, geology, natural resources management, demographics, public health, economics, history, and many more.
 We have a site license for all ESRI products and can proved instruction and support in using ArcGIS, Story Maps, geographically-referenced data, and other mapping tools.

 Please visit our comprehensive GIS and mapping webpages, where you'll find ideas, resources, and much more!

 A poster is a vital communications tool that truly bridges the disciplines: students and faculty in most academic divisions use posters to communicate their ideas in course projects, at academic conferences, to the public, and beyond.

 Accordingly, our large format poster service involves far more than printing.
 Posters require a thorough, careful design process, and we partner with individuals and classes at every step: from a poster's humble beginnings as a Powerpoint slide, to selecting colors, to designing an effective layout, to considering the environment in which you'll display the poster, to helping you find appropriate images, to helping you print your work.

-Though we strongly encourage you to contact us for assistance, here are a few links to help you throughout the poster design process:
+Though we strongly encourage you to contact us for assistance, we have a page with resources to help you design a poster.